 Mr Nagioff was Global Head of Fixed Income at Lehman Brothers, succeeding to the role from his previous position as Chief Operating Officer for Europe, and before that, as Co-Head of Global Equities.

 Mr Nagioff holds a BA in Law.

 Konstantin Graf von Schweinitz

 Konstantin Graf von Schweinitz was appointed as an Independent Non-Executive Director in September 2021.
 Konstantin is an experienced banker, non-executive board director, chairman, and advisor, with over 35 years’ experience in capital markets, investment banking, commercial and private banking, and asset management.
-His current roles include acting as an Independent Non-Executive Director and Chair of the Risk Committee at SG Kleinwort Hambros Bank Limited, in addition to Non-Executive roles at Egerton Capital Funds and Atomyze AG (Switzerland).
+His current roles include acting as an Independent Non-Executive Director and Chair of the Risk Committee at SG Kleinwort Hambros Bank Limited and a Non-Executive role at Egerton Capital Funds.

 Konstantin previously held a variety of executive roles at Dresdner Group, including Head of Risk Management for investment banking.

 He has a BA and MA in History and Economics from Oxford University.

 Sarah Ing joined the Group as an independent non-executive director in July 2021.
 She is an experienced non-executive director in the financial services sector and has over 30 years’ experience in accountancy, investment banking and fund management.

 Previously, Sarah founded and ran a hedge fund investment management business and was also a top-rated equity research analyst covering the general financials sector.
 Sarah is also an Independent Non-Executive Director and Committee Chair at CMC Markets plc, XPS Pensions Group plc and Gresham House plc.